 After trying to skin across the mountain, we re-routed back up the crater bowl due to ease of skinning.
 Skinning up through the trees was peaceful and serene, with the fresh snow, light winds and cold temps.
 It was a good feeling to be back out in winter again.
-Here’s a pic looking back at our skin track…
+Here’s a couple pics from our skin track…

 Back at the top, we strapped in and made one more run down through the trees.
 The feeling of the fresh snow on my face turn after turn was great!
 Once at the bottom of the treeline, we again threw on the skins and headed back to the top.
 Visibility was pretty bad as we descended the ridge to the left of the main bowl.
-The snow was quite good however, given the minimal base, and we made powder turns all the way back to the pickup.
-Once back in the parking lot, we had some food and washed things down with an IPA.
-After beers, Todd and I bode farewell and I thought about visiting Tombstone Pass on the way home.
-The snow had been good, but I was looking for a bit more, given we didn’t get any good riding pictures because of the fog.
-The snow at Tombstone was only about 12 inches, so I decided to head on down the road.
-I did stop and take a few photos though of the South Santiam River, which made my trip complete.
+The snow was quite good in spite of the minimal base, and we made powder turns all the way back to the pickup.
+Once back in the parking lot, it was time for some food and an IPA.
+After finishing our beers, Todd and I bid each other farewell and I thought about visiting Tombstone Pass on the way home.
+The snow had been good, but I was looking for a bit more, given we didn’t get many good pictures because of the fog.
+The snow at Tombstone was only about 12 inches, so I decided to head down the road and stopped to take a few photos of the South Santiam River….

 The climb down the bank was near vertical and pretty slippery, but well worth it once I made it.
 I’d left my tripod at home, so I did the best I could with a ski pole and a rock.
-The water was a very pretty green color, with the moss a nice shade of green and the rocks glistening in the frothy water.
-Nobody was around, and again I found myself in a quite peaceful and serene place.
+The water was very pretty, and coupled with the nice shade of green from the moss I got a few good photos of the frothy water.

 While wallowing around in the brush trying to find a different angle to shoot the cascading water, I stumbled across this log that I thought made an interesting photograph…..